maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

   called
   [schema customization](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/).
   You do not have to customize your GraphQL schema.
 Schema inference is robust and works well.
-In my Gatbsy themes I customize the schema and introduce custom types to simplify GraphQL queries.
+In my Gatbsy themes, I customize the schema and introduce custom types to simplify GraphQL queries.

 A typical sequence for programmatic page generation looks like this: